WWE Rumors: The Undertaker’s ‘Monday Night Raw’ Appearance, What’s The Deal?

 If you are a fan of WWE wrestling, it won’t have escaped your notice that The Undertaker is appearing on tonight’s edition of WWE Monday Night Raw.
 The official WWE website has been hyping The Undertaker’s appearance on Raw for weeks, but even today they describe that hype as “a rumor.”
-On the day that Monday Night Raw rolls into New Orleans there is no clear indication as to what The Undertakers role will be in tonight’s show.
+On the day that Monday Night Raw rolls into New Orleans, there is no clear indication as to what The Undertaker’s role will be in tonight’s show.
 Let’s be realistic, given that The Undertaker resides on the WWE SmackDown brand, we can be reasonably certain that he won’t be wrestling tonight.

-Intriguingly Monday Night Raw also has Shawn Michaels along for the ride.
+Intriguingly, Monday Night Raw also has Shawn Michaels along for the ride.
 Wrestling fans will be aware of Michaels’ connections to the venue for this year’s Royal Rumble on January 29.
-The 60,000 seater Alamodome in San Antonio means that WWE need to shift a lot of tickets for the first big PPV of 2017.
-Sadly, that probably means that The Undertaker and Michaels are appearing on tonight’s Monday Night Raw, simply to increase the Royal Rumble hype.
+The 60,000-seat Alamodome in San Antonio means that WWE needs to shift a lot of tickets for the first big PPV of 2017.
+Sadly, that probably means that The Undertaker and Michaels are appearing on tonight’s Monday Night Raw simply to increase the Royal Rumble hype.

 Of course, there is a side story too.
-As was reported in the Inquisitr recently Monday Night Raw has been criticized in recent weeks for the lack of an engaging storylines.
+As was reported in the Inquisitr recently, Monday Night Raw has been criticized in recent weeks for the lack of engaging storylines.
 The wrestling on Monday Night Raw has been up to standard, but the scriptwriters appear to be on vacation.
 As an example, matches between emerging star Bayley and Charlotte Flair have become a weekly occurrence.
 The storyline is so transparent that you could bet your house on Bayley taking Charlotte’s crown to set up an ongoing feud between the pair.

 The WWE network will be concerned that Monday Night Raw is losing viewers to SmackDown.
-During the Christmas holidays SmackDown drew more viewers that Raw for the first time ever, and WWE will not want to see its premium brand trailing in the ratings.
+During the Christmas holidays, SmackDown drew more viewers than Raw for the first time ever, and WWE will not want to see its premium brand trailing in the ratings.
 Drafting The Undertaker and Shawn Michaels on to Monday Night Raw has definitely sparked plenty of chat, so we can expect that chat to take an upward turn tonight.

 What Is WWE’s Plan For The Undertaker On Monday Night Raw And Beyond?